Our Approach

 -

-Catalyst proactively reaches out for grant requests when our research and development identifies opportunities for innovation, and we launch phases of grant criteria—based on current community needs—that organizations can apply for during those grant cycles.
+We launch phases of grant criteria—based on current community needs—that organizations can apply for during those grant cycles.

 -